 そういうわけで、すぐに来たんだよ。

-Used in this way わけ actually has a slightly dated ring to it—the sort of language you might hear in a period drama or a samurai movie but not among younger friends.
-Couple it with the negative auxiliary verb, however, and we have a very common and useful phrase that can be used to stop the listener inferring the natural conclusion from the context.
-It’s closest English translation might be, “that doesn’t mean…”
+When used affirmatively, わけ expresses that something makes total sense (“No wonder!”).
+Couple it with the negative auxiliary verb, however, and we have a very common and useful phrase that can be used to stop the listener from inferring the natural conclusion from the context.
+Its closest English translation might be, “that doesn’t mean…” or “it is not the case that…”

 大学でロシア語を勉強したけど、ペラペラと話せるわけではない。

-I studied Russian in university, but that doesn’t mean that I can speak fluently.
+I studied Russian in university, but that doesn’t mean that I can speak it fluently.

 会計士資格を持っているんだけど、数学が得意なわけではありません。